Piaggio: History

 D'Ascanio, an aeronautical engineer responsible for the design and construction of the first modern helicopter by Agusta, was not naturally enthusiastic about motorcycles, judging them to be uncomfortable and bulky, with wheels that were difficult to change after a puncture.
 When asked to design a motorcycle for Ferdinando Innocenti, D'Ascanio had come up with a step through scooter design but D'Ascanio and Innocenti disagreed over use of a pressed steel frame rather than tubular, so D'Ascanio took his design to Piaggio.
 Innocenti would ultimately use D'Ascanio's original design for their Lambretta scooter.

 Piaggio asked D'Ascanio to create a simple, robust and affordable vehicle.
 The motorcycle had to be easy to drive for both men and women, be able to carry a passenger, and not get its driver's clothes dirty.
 The engineer's drawings proved a significant departure from the Paperino.
-With the help of Mario D'Este he prepared the first Vespa project, manufactured at Piaggio newly-rebuilt Pontedera headquarters in April 1946.
+With the help of Mario D'Este he prepared the first Vespa project, manufactured at Piaggio newly rebuilt Pontedera headquarters in April 1946.
 Piaggio launched the Vespa (Italian for "wasp") and within ten years more than a million units had been produced.
 The Italian language gained a new word, "vespare", meaning to go somewhere on a Vespa.

+In 2024, Piaggio celebrated 140 years with limited edition of 'Vespa 140th of Piaggio,' with only 140 units available from April 18 to 21, 2024.

 Ownership

 Vespa thrived until 1992 when Giovanni Alberto Agnelli, son of Antonella Bechi Piaggio and Umberto Agnelli, became CEO.
 Agnelli was very successful in expanding production and modernising the offer.
 He died unexpectedly of cancer in 1997, aged 33.
 In 1999 Morgan Grenfell Private Equity acquired Piaggio, but hopes for a quick sale were dashed by a failed joint venture in China.
-In Italy, Piaggio invested 15 million euros ($19.4 million) in a new motorcycle but dropped it after building a prototype.
+In Italy, Piaggio invested 15 million euros in a new motorcycle but dropped it after building a prototype.
 By the end of 2002, the company had run up 577 million Euros in debt on revenues of 945 million Euros, and booked a loss of 129 million Euros.